boon-teck/Snakey/README.md

 Javascript (Web APIs - DOM, event)

 # MVP
-To create a working snake game with scores
+To create a working snake game.

 # Things left to do
-Add end game logic.

 Add logic for going through walls.
 (I think is a better challenge than dying when reaching the wall.)

 Add score functionality.

-Add

-Add start screen.
-(Single player/Multiplayer(if added)).

-Add end screen.
-(Play again)
+(Might not since this is a chilling game)

 Add more features.
+(Refer to might be added features)

 # Things fixed since first commit.
 Fixed window scrolling when clicking arrow down and arrow up button.
+(2nd commit)

-(2nd commit) Added snake body.
+Added snake body.
 (3rd commit)

+Added working snake body

 # Might be added features
+Option to choose the colour of Snakey.

 Guards for food to prevent Snakey from stealing?

 Multiplayer.